Explore the Historic 17 Mile House Farm Park in Parker, CO

 Visitors to 17 Mile House Farm Park can explore the 19th-century farmhouse and outbuildings, and take advantage of picnic areas and trails.
 The property also contains an 1890s farmhouse, and is well-suited for hiking, biking, and other outdoor activities.
-A short drive away is the nearby town of Parker, and the Heritage site is worth exploring for the historical, natural, and agricultural treasures.
+A short drive away is the nearby town of Parker, and the Heritage site is worth exploring for its historical, natural, and agricultural treasures.
 Here, you can also sample a variety of locally-made foods and sample local wines.

 The historical importance of 17 Mile House Farm Park can’t be overstated.
 This 155-year-old farm served as an important rest stop for pioneers during the 1860s.
-Visitors can also tour a working farm and learn about the life of an 18th century family.
+Visitors can also tour a working farm and learn about the life of an 18th-century family.
 For the most authentic experience, visit the park on an open house day.
 The open house event will be held in the spring, and tour dates will be announced soon.

 The National Register of Historic Places has recognized the 155-year-old 17 Mile House as a landmark of the region.
 This historic structure served as a rest stop for 1860s pioneers traveling the trail to the gold fields in California.
 This park was originally zoned for commercial development, but nine entities acquired the property in 2001.
 The National Register of Historic Places listing of 17 Mile House Farm Park Parker CO dates to 1983.
 Next article.